ARPA-SIMC/dballe/README.md

 For CentOS and Fedora, rpm files are hosted in a copr repo: https://copr.fedorainfracloud.org/coprs/simc/stable/

-If you want to build and install DB-All.e yourself, you'll need to install the automake/autoconf/libtool packages then you can proceed as in most other Unix
+If you want to build and install DB-All.e yourself, you'll need to install [Meson](https://mesonbuild.com/) and run the following commands:
-software:

 ```
-autoreconf -if
-./configure
-make
+meson setup builddir && cd builddir
+meson compile
+meson test
-make install
+meson install
 ```

 If you're familiar with .rpm and .deb packaging you'll find the packaging